Mathematics: Proposed definitions

 There is no general consensus about the definition of mathematics or its epistemological statusthat is, its place inside knowledge.
 A great many professional mathematicians take no interest in a definition of mathematics, or consider it undefinable.
 There is not even consensus on whether mathematics is an art or a science.
 Some just say, "mathematics is what mathematicians do".
 A common approach is to define mathematics by its object of study.

-Aristotle defined mathematics as "the science of quantity" and this definition prevailed until the 18th century.
-However, Aristotle also noted a focus on quantity alone may not distinguish mathematics from sciences like physics; in his view, abstraction and studying quantity as a property "separable in thought" from real instances set mathematics apart.
+Aristotle defined mathematics as "the science of quantity", and this definition prevailed until the 18th century.
+However, Aristotle also noted that a focus on quantity alone may not distinguish mathematics from sciences like physics; in his view, abstraction and studying quantity as a property "separable in thought" from real instances set mathematics apart.
 In the 19th century, when mathematicians began to address topics—such as infinite sets—which have no clear-cut relation to physical reality, a variety of new definitions were given.
 With the large number of new areas of mathematics that have appeared since the beginning of the 20th century, defining mathematics by its object of study has become increasingly difficult.
-For example, in lieu of a definition, Saunders Mac Lane in Mathematics, form and function summarizes the basics of several areas of mathematics, emphasizing their inter-connectedness, and observes:
+For example, in lieu of a definition, Saunders Mac Lane in Mathematics, Form and Function summarizes the basics of several areas of mathematics, emphasizing their interconnectedness, and observes:

 the development of Mathematics provides a tightly connected network of formal rules, concepts, and systems.
 Nodes of this network are closely bound to procedures useful in human activities and to questions arising in science.
 The transition from activities to the formal Mathematical systems is guided by a variety of general insights and ideas.

 Another approach for defining mathematics is to use its methods.
 For example, an area of study is often qualified as mathematics as soon as one can prove theoremsassertions whose validity relies on a proof, that is, a purely logical deduction.
 (Note: For example, logic belongs to philosophy since Aristotle.
 Circa the end of the 19th century, the foundational crisis of mathematics implied developments of logic that are specific to mathematics.
-This allowed eventually the proof of theorems such as Gödel's theorems.
-Since then, mathematical logic is commonly considered as an area of mathematics.)
+This eventually allowed the proof of theorems such as Gödel's theorems.
+Since then, mathematical logic is commonly considered an area of mathematics.)